-Texas home sales increased 4% year-over-year in 2017 while the statewide median price jumped 6.7%, according to the 2017 Texas Real Estate Year in Review report recently released by the Texas Association of REALTORS®.
+Texas home sales increased 4% year-over-year in 2017 while the statewide median price jumped 6.7%, according to the 2017 Texas Real Estate Year in Review report recently released by the Texas REALTORS®.
 The 336,502 homes sold and median price of $223,990 in 2017 represented all-time highs in both measures for the third year in a row.

-“Despite the devastation of Hurricane Harvey, the Texas housing market had a very strong fourth quarter, helping solidify 2017 as another record-breaking year in Texas real estate,” said Kaki Lybbert, chairman of the Texas Association of REALTORS®.
+“Despite the devastation of Hurricane Harvey, the Texas housing market had a very strong fourth quarter, helping solidify 2017 as another record-breaking year in Texas real estate,” said Kaki Lybbert, chairman of the Texas REALTORS®.
 “The strong growth in the housing market can be attributed to the sizable influx of residents and job growth across the state in 2017.
 With more than half a million people moving to the Lone Star State each year, we anticipate the Texas housing market will remain a hotbed for activity.”

 While active listings increased 5.5% compared to 2016, housing inventory across the state slipped to 3.1 months—well below the Real Estate Center at Texas A&M University benchmark for a balanced market of between 6 and 6.5 months.